0jeslearning/pirplePracticeHomeWork2/README.md

     These menu items can be hard coded in to the system.
     But I will experiment with a JSON file for flexibilty

-4) A logged-in user should be able to fill a shopping car with menu items
+4) A logged-in user should be able to fill a shopping cart with menu items

 5) A logged-in user should be able to create an order.
     (Will be using stripe.com sandbox to experiment/testing)